B. Brian Blair: Later career (1994–2019, 2025)

+On July 25, 2025, Blair made an appearance on SmackDown during the tribute to Hulk Hogan.

 Personal life

 Blair is married to Toni Sabella and they have two sons.
 Blair owned and managed four Gold's Gym fitness centers in the Tampa Bay area with fellow wrestler, Steve Keirn.
 They were sold in 1999 for $2.1 million.

 Brian Blair's first attempt for a seat on the county commission was against Pat Frank but he lost in the 2002 race by a narrow margin.
 In 2004, Blair ran again and was elected County Commissioner, District 6 (countywide) for Hillsborough County defeating former city councilman and future mayor of Tampa Bob Buckhorn.
 The race was one of the closest county commission races in the history of Hillsborough County with Blair winning with 216,430 votes to Buckhorn's 214,062.
 In 2008 Blair ran for re-election winning the Republican primary against Don Kruse on August 26, 2008, then lost to Hillsborough County's first openly gay candidate Kevin Beckner in the November 4, 2008 general election.

 One concept that Brian had was of the senior zone.
 It was designed to warn other drivers and to be cautious of senior citizens exiting or entering their parking lots.
 "A senior zone slows down traffic without the need for a traffic light.
 We found that here in Florida, senior citizens prefer having traffic lights near certain entrances or exits of lots.
 The traffic lights we originally were looking at were too expensive.
 I worked with a traffic engineer and we came up with senior signs that are posted with flashing caution lights and 'reduce speed limit' written on the pavement.
 The cost of this whole project would have been the same cost of a traffic light.
 It reduced accidents a great deal and just like all citizens, the senior citizens safety is a high priority in our community" said Brian.
 The senior zone was voted number one and got picked for the most innovated project of the year in 2008.